 In the period of Side's greatest prosperity, in the second century AD, two wide colonnaded streets led from the main gate to the city center.
 The road leading in the southern direction is not currently used and is overgrown by a long stretch of lush vegetation.
 The road leading to the west, to the city agora, still serves as a thoroughfare of the city.
 Along this street there are traces of ancient shops and residential buildings that give us an idea of how people lived in Side during antiquity.

 Turkish Archaeological News collects the most important, interesting and inspiring news from Turkish excavation sites.
-Here's the review for December 2015.
+Here's the review for May 2016.
 Have we missed anything?
 Let us know by using Contact tab!

 Summertime has just begun and the holiday season is coming.
 Every year hundreds of thousands of holidaymakers arrive to the Turkish Riviera, the coastal strip of Mediterranean region of Turkey between Antalya and Alanya.
 Most of them will spend their leisure time sunbathing, swimming and dancing in numerous nightclubs.
 Some of these holidaymakers, however, will decide to take a trip to some of the region's most famous archaeological sites.
 You have most probably already heard of, or even visited, such places as Side, Aspendos or Perge.

 The monumental gate, situated next to the theater, led in Roman times to the center of Side.
 Even today, traffic to the historical part of the town passes this gate.
 An elegant building, adjacent to this gate and supported by the ramparts of the 4th century AD, was probably erected in honor of Emperor Vespasian.

 The current height of the monumental gate is 13.5 meters, but in the ancient times the structure was much higher.
 The entablature above the gate once supported the statue representing, most probably, a quadriga or a two-wheeled wagon drawn by four horses.